Mooney721/Getting_and_Cleaning_Data_Course_Project/CodeBook.md

 Class of Variables
 ==================
-Each of the variables above, with the exception of activitylabels and subject, are of class numeric A
+- Each of the variables above, with the exception of activitylabels and subject, are of class numeric
-- Each feature vector is a row on the text file.
+- Activitylabels and subject are of class factor
+- The length for each variable is 150
+- Each of the variables, except for subject and activity levels, are normalized values which range between -1 and 1
+- Subject has 30 factor levels
+- Activitylevels has 6 factor levels

 Sources and License:
 ===================